sheuschk/internship_mysite/README.md

 * Admin can create a survey
 * List with all questions
 * ... some more little changes in the codestyle/html structure etc.
-* The application may contain some more code snippets or files, which aren't in use.
+* The application may contain some more code snippets or files, which aren't in use, f.e. forms.py.
   Those are just there, because I will continue working on it after the application periode.

  design: